palladians/pallad/packages/key-management/README.md

 # An Agnostic Key Management Package

 Acknowledgements: significant inspiration from [cardano-js-sdk](https://github.com/input-output-hk/cardano-js-sdk) helped build this package.
+This package has also benefited from the incredible work of [@paulmillr](https://github.com/paulmillr) who's remarkable open source work has helped realize many of the features in this package.

 This package provides comprehensive support for key management across multiple blockchain networks.
 It comes with support for Mina, Ethereum, and Starknet in progress.
 It can be extended to include more as needed.
 The requirements for adding more networks requires adding a directory to `./src/chains` and defining functionality to derive keys, build compliant credentials, and perform signing operations.